 An orphan's pension may be paid to the dependant child of a deceased veteran.
 A dependant child can include the natural or adopted child of a veteran, or a child who was wholly or substantially dependent on the veteran.
-Orphan's pension can be paid if:
+Orphan's pension can be paid in the following circumstances:

-- the veteran's death is accepted as being service related; or

-- the veteran had been receiving:

-- a special rate pension (T&PI); or

-- a temporary special rate pension; or

-- an intermediate rate pension; or

-- an extreme disablement adjustment; or

-- an increased rate of pension for amputations or blindness under items 1 to 8 of section 27 of the Veterans' Entitlements Act 1986; or

-- the veteran was a former Australian prisoner of war; or

-- the veteran had rendered operational service, but his or her death was not service related, and the child is not being maintained by a parent, adoptive parent or step-parent.
+- the veteran's death is accepted as being service related - the veteran had been receiving any of the following: - a Special Rate Pension (TPI) - a Temporary Special Rate Pension - an Intermediate Rate Pension - an Extreme Disablement Adjustment - an increased rate of pension for amputations or blindness under items 1 to 8 of section 27 of the Veterans' Entitlements Act 1986 - the veteran was a former Australian prisoner of war - the veteran had rendered operational service, but their death was not service related, and the child is not being maintained by a parent, adoptive parent or step-parent.

-If a child is between 16 and 25 years old he or she must:
+If a child is between 16 and 25 years old they must both:

-- be receiving full-time education at a school, college or university; and - not be receiving Veterans' Children Education Scheme, AUSTUDY, Youth Allowance or other education assistance or any other income support payment from the Australian Government.
+- be receiving full-time education at a school, college or university - not be receiving Veterans' Children Education Scheme, AUSTUDY, Youth Allowance or other education assistance or any other income support payment from the Australian Government.